-Presenting this heritage in compelling ways is one of the goals for the creation of the new People of the Waters permanent exhibition.
+The new permanent exhibition called People of the Waters explores the region’s richness of prehistoric and early life that spans 13,000 years.
 The key storyline and interpretive elements of this cutting edge experience were selected based on public input and feedback from a focus group of teachers to link directly to the educational goals of Wisconsin Act 31 that focuses on major curriculum points on the study of the Ice Age, Native American cultures, and the impact of the Fur Trade.

 People of the Waters will have a major impact on the Museum, the community, and our role in serving students and teachers.
 It combines science, math, environmental history, heritage and the arts in a captivating interactive format.
 This exhibition will be the only one in its class in eastern Wisconsin, making the Museum a primary resource for enriching field trip opportunities that align and enhance classroom instruction.